Portfolio Analysis Based on Markowitz Stochastic Dominance Criteria: A Behavioral Perspective: Portfolio Optimization Models Based on Markowitz Stochastic Dominance and Weighted Markowitz Stochastic Dominance

 Together, Theorem \ref{th:milp_msd} and Lemma \ref{lem:milp_pwfs} establish the required dominance conditions according to MWSD as a system of linear constraints.
 This result is formally presented in the following theorem.

 \begin{theorem} Consider a portfolio $X \in \mathbb{X}$ and a given benchmark $Y$.
-Then \begin{enumerate} \item[$(i)$] If portfolio $X \in \mathbb{X}$ dominates the benchmark such that $X \succeq_{d^-}^{d^+} Y$, then there exist $\varphi \in \mathbb{R}^{n \times n}_+$, $\psi \in \mathbb{R}^{n}_+$, $\theta \in \mathbb{R}^{n \times n}_+$, $z \in \{0, 1\}^{n \times n}$, $\xi \in \{0, 1\}^{n}$, $\delta \in \mathbb{R}^{n^- \times n}_+$, and $\zeta \in \{0, 1\}^{n \times n}$ that satisfy the system of linear constraints $\eqref{eq:milp_i} - \eqref{eq:milp_iv}$, $\eqref{eq:milp_vi} -\eqref{eq:milp_ix}$, and $\eqref{eq:milp_fsd1} - \eqref{eq:milp_fsd2}$. \item[$(ii)$] If there exist $x = (x_1, \dots, x_n) \in \mathcal{X}$, $\varphi \in \mathbb{R}^{n \times n}_+$, $\psi \in \mathbb{R}^{n}_+$, $\theta \in \mathbb{R}^{n \times n}_+$, $z \in \{0, 1\}^{n \times n}$, $\xi \in \{0, 1\}^{n}$, $\delta \in \mathbb{R}^{n^- \times n}_+$, and $\zeta \in \{0, 1\}^{n \times n}$ that satisfy the system of linear constraints $\eqref{eq:milp_i} - \eqref{eq:milp_iv}$, $\eqref{eq:milp_vi}-\eqref{eq:milp_ix}$, and $\eqref{eq:milp_fsd1} - \eqref{eq:milp_fsd2}$, then portfolio $X \in \mathbb{X}$ is a benchmark dominating portfolio such that $X \succeq_{d^-}^{d^+} Y$. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{sec_a} \end{proof}
+Then \begin{enumerate} \item[$(i)$] If portfolio $X \in \mathbb{X}$ dominates the benchmark such that $X \succeq_{d^-}^{d^+} Y$, then there exist $\varphi \in \mathbb{R}^{n \times n}_+$, $\psi \in \mathbb{R}^{n}_+$, $\theta \in \mathbb{R}^{n \times n}_+$, $z \in \{0, 1\}^{n \times n}$, $\xi \in \{0, 1\}^{n}$, $\delta \in \mathbb{R}^{n^- \times n}_+$, and $\zeta \in \{0, 1\}^{n \times n}$ that satisfy the system of linear constraints $\eqref{eq:milp_i} - \eqref{eq:milp_iv}$, $\eqref{eq:milp_vi} -\eqref{eq:milp_ix}$, and $\eqref{eq:milp_fsd1} - \eqref{eq:milp_fsd2}$. \item[$(ii)$] If there exist $x = (x_1, \dots, x_n) \in \mathcal{X}$, $\varphi \in \mathbb{R}^{n \times n}_+$, $\psi \in \mathbb{R}^{n}_+$, $\theta \in \mathbb{R}^{n \times n}_+$, $z \in \{0, 1\}^{n \times n}$, $\xi \in \{0, 1\}^{n}$, $\delta \in \mathbb{R}^{n^- \times n}_+$, and $\zeta \in \{0, 1\}^{n \times n}$ that satisfy the system of linear constraints $\eqref{eq:milp_i} - \eqref{eq:milp_iv}$, $\eqref{eq:milp_vi}-\eqref{eq:milp_ix}$, and $\eqref{eq:milp_fsd1} - \eqref{eq:milp_fsd2}$, then portfolio $X \in \mathbb{X}$ is a benchmark dominating portfolio such that $X \succeq_{d^-}^{d^+} Y$. \end{enumerate} \end{theorem} \begin{proof} See Appendix \ref{appx:proofs}. \end{proof}

-Theorem \ref{th:milp_mwsd} can be used to obtain a MILP formulation to identify a benchmark dominating portfolio $X \in \mathbb{X}$ that maximizes the expected return for any MWSD investor with a reverse S-shaped utility function and a pair of inverse S-shaped probability weighting functions producing subjective decision weights.
+Theorem \ref{th:milp_mwsd} can be used to obtain a MILP formulation to identify a benchmark dominating portfolio $X \in \mathbb{X}$ that maximizes the expected return for any MWSD investor with an inverse S-shaped utility function and a pair of inverse S-shaped probability weighting functions producing subjective decision weights.

 where $F_Y(y_0) = 0$ and $M$ is a sufficiently large positive constant.

 \begin{corollary} $X^* = \sum_{j=1}^m \lambda_j^*X_j$ is an optimal solution to the stochastic optimization problem \eqref{eq:concpt_MWSD_model} if and only if the MILP problem \textbf{M2} has an optimal solution $(\lambda^*, \varphi^{*}, \psi^{*}, \theta^{*}, z^{*}, \xi^{*}, \delta^{*}, \zeta^{*})$. \end{corollary} \begin{proof} Corollary \ref{cor:milp_mwsd} follows directly from Theorem \ref{th:milp_mwsd}. \end{proof}